Trump Administration Threatens To Withhold Subsidies From GM

 Very disappointed with General Motors and their CEO, Mary Barra, for closing plants in Ohio, Michigan and Maryland.
 Nothing being closed in Mexico & China.
 The U.S. saved General Motors, and this is the THANKS we get!
 We are now looking at cutting all @GM subsidies, including....— Donald J. Trump (@realDonaldTrump) November 27, 2018

 "The U.S. saved General Motors, and this is the THANKS we get!"
-Trump tweeted on Tuesday.
+Trump tweeted on Tuesday, referring to the federal government's rescue of GM and Chrysler-Fiat during the depths of the recession nearly a decade ago.

-White House economic adviser Larry Kudlow also expressed disappointment after meeting with GM's CEO Mary Barra on Monday.
+White House economic adviser Larry Kudlow also expressed disappointment after meeting with GM's CEO, Mary Barra, on Monday.

 "It seems like GM would prefer to build its electric cars in China rather than the United States."
 Kudlow said.
 "We are going to be looking at certain subsidies regarding electric cars and others, whether they should apply or not."

-The federal government currently offers tax credits of up to $7,500 as an incentive for people who buy electric cars.
+The federal government currently offers tax credits of up to $7,500 as an incentive for people who buy electric cars made by any automaker.

-It was not immediately clear whether the president has the authority to halt those payments on his own.
+It was not immediately clear whether the president has the authority to halt payments to customers who purchase GM models.

-Kristin Dziczek of the Center for Automotive Research in Michigan argued it would be short-sighted for the federal government to target GM's electric cars for punishment, since those are expected to play a growing role in the industry's future.
+Kristin Dziczek of the Center for Automotive Research in Michigan argued it would be shortsighted for the federal government to target GM's electric cars for punishment, since those are expected to play a growing role in the industry's future.

 GM cited limited demand for its plug-in hybrid model, the Chevrolet Volt, as a factor in its decision to idle plants.
-The company is also halting production or sale of other models, including the compact Chevrolet Cruze, the full-sized Chevy Impala and certain Cadillacs.
+The company is also halting production or sale of other models, including the compact Chevrolet Cruze, the full-size Chevy Impala and certain Cadillacs.

 "Obviously, there's a lot of disappointment, even anger," Kudlow told reporters during a White House briefing Tuesday afternoon.